Archibald Grimké: Early life and education

 Grimké was born into slavery on his father's plantation near Charleston, South Carolina, in 1849.
-He was the eldest of three sons of Henry W. Grimké, a widower, and Nancy Weston, a woman he enslaved who had also been born into slavery as the daughter of an enslaved African or African-American female.
-Henry acknowledged his sons, although he did not manumit (free) them, or make the rest of his family aware of their existence.
+He was the eldest of three sons of Henry W. Grimké, a widower, and Nancy Weston, a very intelligent enslaved woman, crippled in one arm, who had been born into slavery as the daughter of an enslaved African or African-American woman; her father is unknown.
+Henry acknowledged his sons, although he neither freed them nor told the rest of his family of their existence.
 Archibald's brothers were Francis and John.
-Henry was a member of a prominent, large slaveholding family in Charleston.
-His father and relatives were planters and active in political and social circles.
+Henry was a member of a prominent, sizeable family of enslavers in Charleston.
+His father and relatives were planters active in political and social circles.

-After becoming a widower, Henry moved with Weston to his plantation outside of Charleston.
+After becoming a widower, Henry moved with Weston to a plantation, Cane Acre, 25 miles outside of Charleston.
+A modern scholar speculates that the move was motivated by Henry's desire to enjoy his relationship with Nancy free from the eyes of Charleston's white community.
 He was a father to his sons, teaching them and Nancy to read and write.
 In 1852, as he was dying, Henry willed Nancy, who was pregnant with their third child, and their two sons Archibald and Francis to his legal (white) son and heir Montague Grimké, whose mother was Henry's deceased wife.
-Henry was prohibited to free them by a South Carolina law, passed in 1841, that did not allow for the release of slaves through gifts or trusts.
+Henry was prohibited from freeing them by a South Carolina law passed in 1841 that did not allow for the release of enslaved people through gifts or trusts.
 He directed that they "be treated as members of the family," but Montague never provided well for them.

-Henry's sister Eliza, executor of his will, brought the family to Charleston, but she did not aid them financially.
+Henry's sister Eliza, executrix of his will, brought the family to Charleston, but she did not aid them financially.
 Montague allowed Nancy and her children to live relatively freely for a time, with Nancy working as a laundress to sustain the family.
-In 1860, after getting married, Montague claimed the boys as house servants.
-Later he hired out both Archibald and Francis, due to their insubordination.
+In 1860, Montague claimed the boys as house servants after marrying.
+Later, he hired out both Archibald and Francis due to their insubordination.
 After Francis rebelled, Montague Grimké sold him.
 Archibald ran away and hid for two years with relatives until after the end of the Civil War.

-After the American Civil War ended, the three Grimké boys attended freedmen's schools, where their talents were recognized by the teachers.
-The school had been opened by Gilbert Pillsbury, the brother of abolitionist Parker Pillsbury.
-Gilbert and his wife recognized the Archibald and Francis' talents and garnered support to send them to the North.
-They studied at Lincoln University in Pennsylvania, established for the education of blacks.
+After the American Civil War ended, the three Grimké boys attended a freedmen's school, which Gilbert Pillsbury, the brother of abolitionist Parker Pillsbury, and his wife had opened.
+The Pillsburys recognized Archibald's and Francis' talents and raised support to send them to the North.
+They studied at Lincoln University in Pennsylvania, established for the education of African Americans.
 Their professors had found them extraordinary students, and both Archibald and Francis graduated from Lincoln in 1870.
 A Lincoln catalog of 1871 lists Archibald as "Instructor of English grammar".